MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 - Subscription to Dynamics 365 Remote Assist and Microsoft Teams
 - HoloLens running the Windows 10 April 2018 Update
 - You'll need a contact using the latest version of [Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software?rtc=1) on a PC running Windows 10 or Microsoft Teams on mobile.
 - An internet connection.
-At least [1.5 MB of bandwidth is recommended](https://docs.microsoft.com/microsoftteams/upgrade-prepare-environment-prepare-network#bandwidth-planning).
+At least [1.5 mpbs of bandwidth is recommended](https://docs.microsoft.com/microsoftteams/upgrade-prepare-environment-prepare-network#bandwidth-planning).
 - To connect to Dynamics 365 Field Service from within Dynamics 365 Remote Assist, you’ll need a Dynamics 365 license.
 - Know your credentials for signing into the HoloLens and Remote Assist
 - Installed Remote Assist app on your HoloLens 1 or 2